rustfoundation/foundation.rust-lang.org/news/rustconf-2024-what-to-expect.md

 index: false
 layout: layouts/news.njk
 ---
 This year, the Rust Foundation is excited to host[<u>RustConf</u>](https://rustconf.com/) for the first time in Montreal, Canada, and online from September 10-13, 2024.
-Less than one month remains!
+Just a few weeks remain!

 ## What to Expect